C40 research reveals changes to the construction industry could cut the emissions generated from buildings and infrastructure 44% by 2050.

 As well as reducing GHG emissions, the research reveals the additional economic, social and health benefits that ‘clean’ construction could generate.
 The interventions identified in the research would reduce air and noise pollution, providing health benefits for citizens and the environment.
 They would also spark change within the growing construction economy, providing opportunities for new jobs and skills.

 Cities are starting to take action on construction to address the climate impact of their consumption.

-Copenhagen, Oslo and Stockholm will now reduce the greenhouse gas emissions and air pollution from construction sites, in the effort to solve the climate crisis and improve public health.
+Copenhagen, Oslo and Stockholm despite some of cities like Stockholm population increased in recent decades but they will now reduce the greenhouse gas emissions and air pollution from construction sites, in the effort to solve the climate crisis and improve public health.
 Frank Jensen, Lord Mayor of Copenhagen and Raymond Johansen, Governing Mayor of Oslo, today announced their ambition to reduce the use of fossil fuels in construction sites and civil works.
 The mayors pledged to enact regulations and/or planning policy to ensure they:

 - Purchase biofuels and emission free machinery for the city’s own use

 - Demand fossil-and emission-free solutions in public procurement and city supported projects